-Israeli forces raid Jenin, surround hospitals in occupied West Bank
+Israeli forces raid Jenin, surround Ibn Sina hospital in occupied West Bank

-Five reported killed in a drone strike on the Jenin refugee camp, while dozens of Israeli tanks pushed into the city.
+At least three killed in a drone strike on Jenin refugee camp as dozens of Israeli tanks pushed into the city.

-A number of hospitals were surrounded and at least five people were killed as Israeli forces launched a major raid on Jenin in the occupied West Bank.
+A number of hospitals were surrounded and at least three people killed as Israeli forces launched a major raid on Jenin in the occupied West Bank.

 The attacks, launched overnight and lasting into Friday, also left at least 14 others injured, according to Palestinian sources.
-The raid on the Ibn Sina Hospital has ended after several hours.
+The raid ended after several hours.

 Keep readinglist of 3 items